Who are gig economy workers?

 We have few data on how much gig work actually pays.

-Since people turn to independent work for vastly different reasons, their financial needs and expectations similarly differ.
+Since people turn to non-traditional work for vastly different reasons, their financial needs and expectations similarly differ.
 It’s hard to know when low monthly earnings are the result of low pay and poor work conditions, or the choices of workers who may not rely on gig income to meet basic needs.
-Furthermore, some forms of independent work provide low wages and contribute to financial instability, while others provide much-needed income to smooth volatility from low-quality traditional jobs.1
+Furthermore, some forms of non-traditional work provide low wages and contribute to financial instability, while others provide much-needed income to smooth volatility from low-quality traditional jobs.1

 - 1. Farrell, Diana and Fiona Greig, “Paychecks, Paydays, and the Online Platform Economy: Big Data on Income Volatility” (New York: JPMorgan Chase Institute, 2016), https://www.jpmorganchase.com/corporate/institute/document/jpmc-institute-volatility-2-report.pdf; Koustas, Dmitri, "Consumption Insurance and Multiple Jobs: Evidence from Rideshare Drivers," Job Market Paper (Berkeley, CA: University of California, January 2018).